notaryproject/specifications/trust-store-trust-policy-specification.md

 **Revocation check** : Guarantees that the signing identity is still trusted at signature verification time.
 Events such as key or system compromise can make a signing identity that was previously trusted, to be subsequently untrusted.
 This guarantee typically requires a verification-time call to an external system, which may not be consistently reliable.
 The `permissive` verification level only logs failures of revocation check and does not enforce it.
 If a particular revocation mechanism is reliable, use `strict` verification level instead.

-- **NOTE** : `notation` RC1 will not have in built support for Revocation Check feature.
+- **NOTE** : `notation` RC1 will not have in built support for Revocation Check feature, see [Key Management - Rescinding Signatures (CRL)](https://github.com/notaryproject/notaryproject/issues/72) for details.
 When this feature is subsequently implemented, the `strict` verification level will **enforce** this validation, and will fail signatures which would previously pass signature verification when revocation checks were not supported.
 This is considered a **breaking change**, but is the appropriate behavior for a `strict` verification level.

 #### Custom Verification Level